Marketing, advertising and PR: career FAQs

 How can I get a job in marketing, advertising and PR?

-These are relatively small industries so competition can be fierce.
+Remember these are relatively small industries so competition can be fierce.
 The advice from recruiters is to get as much experience as you can.
+Internships are rare in this sector but there are other options available.
+These include:

 What’s involved in the application process?